-National Day of Remembrance and Action Against Islamophobia
+National Day of Remembrance of the Quebec City Mosque Attack and Action Against Islamophobia

 In the workplace, this day of remembrance is also an opportunity to familiarize ourselves with UFCW Canada Anti-Islamophobia resources, created in partnership with the NCCM: